genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 );
 ```

-To implement the functionality of the button in the client you should follow the steps:
+To implement the functionality of the button in the client, you should follow the steps below:

-- Define the functionality of the event callback in the class of a class which is a parent to the router.
+- Define the functionality of the event `callback` in the class of a class which is a parent to the router.

 ```javascript title='main.ts'
 export class MainApplication extends FASTElement {